So you see someone online doing awesome with their business, using really interesting and effective tactics.

 And even if you really get the thinking, you still won’t get far if you just copy it.

-In short, you can maybe see what the thinking is, but you’ll have to create your own thinking, from which to build a strategy, which you can then break down into tactics.
+In short, you can maybe see what the thinking is, but you’ll have to create your own thinking, from which to build your own strategy, which you can then break down into your own tactics, executed your way.

 Obviously it’s extremely useful to look at others and learn from them, and implement elements from their business operations.

-Just make sure you never copy what you think is their thinking, because it’s impossibly to have the full picture, and you’ll end up building a Frankenstrategy.
+Just make sure you never copy what you think is their thinking, because it’s impossibly to have the full picture.

 If you want a business and marketing strategy that works, start with your own thinking (inspired by others as it might be), and then roll your own.

-And if that’s with the help of a coach, just holler.
+And if want to do that with the help of a coach, just holler.